pwall567/log-front-api/README.md

 - `void log(Level level, Supplier<Object> messageSupplier)`

 As with the other `error` function, there is a version that takes a `Throwable`.

+### Level

+The `Level` enum specifies five logging levels.
+In increasing order of severity, they are:

+- `TRACE`
+- `DEBUG`
+- `INFO`
+- `WARN`
+- `ERROR`

+These will mostly correspond to the level mechanism of the underlying implementation, but the documentation for the implementing class should be consulted for details.

+### LoggerException

+All exceptions thrown by the library are instances of `LoggerException`, which extends `RuntimeException` (and therefore not checked exceptions).

 ### NullLoggerFactory